henriquecastror/open-code-community/content/contact/contact.md

 # Order that this section appears on the page.
 weight: 10

-title: Junte-se a n贸s/ Join us
+title: Junte-se a n贸s/Join us
 subtitle:

 content: